Digital Imaging Technology: the latest in eye care advancements

 Optos Ultra-Wide Retinal Exam in Winnipeg, MB

-The Daytona is our latest Ultra-Wide Retinal Imaging device that allows our eye doctor to evaluate the health of the back of your eye, the retina.
+At Armstrong & Small Eyecare Centre, we are proud to be one of the first eyecare clinics in Manitoba to use the Optos Ultrawide Image Scanner starting back in 2004.
+The Monaco is our latest Ultra-Wide Retinal Imaging device that allows our eye doctor to evaluate the health of the back of your eye, the retina.
 It is critical to confirm the health of the retina, optic nerve and other retinal structures.
 The digital camera snaps a high-resolution, ultra-wide digital picture of your retina.
 This picture clearly shows the health of your eyes and is used as a baseline to track any changes in your eyes in future eye examinations at our optometry practice in Winnipeg.

 All of our adult eye exams include the Optomap® Retinal Exam as an important part of our comprehensive eye exams.
 The Optomap® Retinal Exam produces an image that is as unique as your fingerprint and provides us with a wide view to look at the health of your retina.
-The retina is the part of your eye that captures the image of what you are looking at, similar to film in a camera.
+The retina is the part of your eye that captures the image of what you are looking at, like film in a camera.
+As this technology was created to be able to better image the retinas of children, we also recommend imaging for anyone under the age of 18 every 3 years.

 An Optomap® Retinal Exam provides: